shai-amar/java-data-structures/README.md

 ## Linked list
 ### Singly linked list
+Definition: A graph G = (V,E) is singly-linked list if every element contains some data and a link to the next element, which allows to keep the structure.

 ### Circular linked list
 ### Doubly linked list
+Definition: A graph G = (V,E) is doubly-linked list if it is a singly-linked list and in addition every node in it also contains a link to the previous node.

 ## Stacks and Queues
 ### Stack